judeabii/weather-app/README.md

 # weather-app
-A weather app using Azure services.
+A weather app using Azure services, demonstrating the seamless integration of various Azure services to deliver a comprehensive weather information solution.
+Users can get accurate weather updates and subscribe to personalized alerts, while Azure services handle the heavy lifting behind the scenes.

 Azure resources used:
-- Azure Web App
+- **Azure Web App**: Hosts the weather application.
-- Azure Functions
-- Azure Maps Account
+- **Azure Functions**: Provides serverless functions for email notifications and backend tasks.
+- **Azure Maps Account**: Offers powerful geospatial capabilities for location data.
-- Azure Communication Service
+- **Azure Communication Service**: Enables automated subscription emails.
-- Azure Key Vault
+- **Azure Key Vault**: Securely stores connection strings and secrets.
-- Azure Entra ID (AD)
+- **Azure Entra ID (Azure AD)**: Manages Service Principals for secure access.

 The above resources were created using both, CLI and the Azure Portal.